-Data compression is when we make file sizes smaller, while trying to make the compressed file as true to the original as possible.
+Data compression is when we make file sizes smaller, while trying to

-Find two popular types of compression software.
+wo popular types of compression software.

-Compressing data files has may uses.
+om pressing data files has may uses.
 Fill in the blanks.

-- Smaller files take up less - 2. files from the internet is quicker as they take up less bandwidth. - 3.
-It allows webpages to - 4.services normally have restrictions on the size of an attachment you can send so compressing the file will allow you to send it.
+1. Smaller files take up less

+2. take up less bandwidth.

+3. It allows webpages to

+4. attachment you can send so compressing the file will allow you to sent.
-Email

-Streaming and downloading
+Email Streaming and downloading